mlochbaum/BQN/implementation/perf.md

 ## Performance resources

-It's more accurate to say CBQN can be fast, not that it will be fast: it all depends on how you use it.
+It's more accurate to say CBQN can be fast, not that it will be fast: it's all about how you use it.
 Definitely ask on the forum if you're having performance troubles so you can improve your technique.

 There are two measurement tools in the [time](../spec/system.md#time) system values. `•MonoTime` is a high-precision timer for performance measurements; you can take a time before and after some operation or section of a program and subtract them to get a time in seconds (a profiling tool to do this automatically would be nice, but we don't have one).
 More convenient for small snippets, `•_timed` returns the time to evaluate `𝔽𝕩`, averaging over `𝕨` runs if given.
 For two-argument functions you can write `w⊸F•_timed x` or `F´•_timed w‿x`.